 Native Plants for the Little Falls Pool

-In 2024, LFWA was pleased to received Montgomery County Watershed Restoration and Outreach Program Grant to tackle the problem of stormwater run-off at the Little Falls Swim club.
-Work on planting project started in the summer of 2025 and be installed in mid-April 2026.
+In 2024, LFWA was pleased to received Montgomery County Watershed Restoration and Outreach Program Grant to design this project to help Little Falls Swim Club tackle their stormwater run-off problem.
+Work on planting project started in the summer of 2025 and was installed in April 2026.

 Landscaping Plan has two areas